Tahno (in an extremely suggestive voice): Y'know, if you'd like to learn how a real pro bends... I could give you some private lessons.

 Lin: Ok, I'll try to be less abrasive than usual.
 (Emphasis is in the dialogue)

 Oh, and speaking of Amon's Memetic Molester behavior...
 If that scene where Amon removes Tahno's bending doesn't count as that, then I don't know what does.

 In general, all of Amon's scenes where he removes someone's bending either contribute to his Memetic Molester status or look like some kind of public execution.

 "Skeletons in the Closet"

-Tarrlok's and Noatak's backstory plays up much like a tale of child sexual abuse, with their abusive father bringing them along with him away in "hunting trips" away from their mother and making them perform acts that Tarrlok sees as degrading and viscerally wrong.
+Tarrlok's and Noatak's backstory plays up much like a tale of child sexual abuse, with their abusive father bringing them along with him on "hunting trips" away from their mother and making them perform acts that Tarrlok sees as degrading and viscerally wrong.
 Noatak ends up chillingly stoic and seemingly depressed, being the father's favoured plaything, and ends up committing said acts with less resistence... until he violently retaliates against the father and tries to run away.
-Years later, as adults, they end doing the exact same acts they thought to be degrading, much like victims of child sexual abuse become child rapists themselves.

 Book 2: Spirits